At the age of 30, Lawrence Zalasky took an enormous leap of faith...

 Having come so far and taking a gamble on his new career, Lawrence was especially moved when his time capsule note from FutureMe arrived.
 “To think of all the work I did in the past five years to get to where I am today, it was really neat to hear from myself,” he says.
 “Changing careers and going back to school while working full time is not for everyone.
 But for me, I had made my decision and I was “all in”.
 It was extremely challenging, but very fulfilling.
 When you finally achieve your dream after all that work, it’s so worth it.”

 For future Animators and Visual Effects Artists, Lawrence offers his sage advice:

 “Be the person that other people want to work with.
 I always look to hire good people who will make great teammates.
 People would rather work with an average artist who is a great person, than a great artist who is a bad person.
 It’s a really small industry, everyone knows everyone, and we often work in small spaces.
 Take the work seriously, but don’t forget to laugh, take notes, be helpful, and teach what you can.”

-Lawrence Zalasky is now the Layout Lead at Method Studios in Montreal and the techniques he learned at CG Spectrum are ones he still uses today.
+Lawrence Zalasky is now the Layout Lead at Method Studios and the techniques he learned at CG Spectrum are ones he still uses today.
 If you’ve always dreamed of getting into the film or games industry, explore our courses and get your career off to the best start!